ever-guild/homebrew-stable/README.md

 # TON Homebrew tap

-Homebrew — The Missing Package Manager for macOS or Linux, see more on the project website [brew.sh](https://brew.sh/).
+Homebrew — The Missing Package Manager for macOS or Linux or Windows 10 Subsystem for Linux, see more on the project website [brew.sh](https://docs.brew.sh/Installation).

 ## FAQ